Dr Edmond Nurellari - Programme Leader

 Our academic team brings a rich array of research experience in various fields of electronics, control, and power and energy.
 Academics have secured grants from major UK and European research funders and have delivered research, development, and consultancy for industrial partners such as Siemens, Castlet Inc, Teledyne e2v, Dynex Semiconductor Ltd, Fedecacao (Colombia), Sangha Innovation (India), and Arralis Ltd.

 Founded in collaboration with Siemens, the University of Lincoln’s School of Engineering has a core philosophy of research-led teaching.
-Our innovative industrial collaborations have led to a rich programme of work experience opportunities, including at Siemens in Lincoln.
+Our innovative industrial collaborations have led to a rich programme of work experience opportunities, including at Siemens Energy in Lincoln.

 This degree is accredited by the Institution of Engineering and Technology (IET), to enable students completing the programme the eventual opportunity to register as a Chartered Engineer (CEng).
 Further Master's level accredited learning is required to complete the educational base for full CEng status.